Kanzeonji Temple

 Google Maps

 Kanzeonji Temple is a 20-minute walk from Dazaifu Station or 15 minutes from Gojo Station.
-You can also take a bus from Dazaifu or Tofuromae Stations.
-Get off at Kanzeonji-mae bus stop (5 minutes, 100 yen, three buses per hour).
+Alternatively, you can take a bus from Dazaifu or Tofuromae Stations.
+Get off at the Kanzeonji-mae bus stop (5 minutes, 100 yen, with three buses per hour).

 Reviews